 To a hot grill or an oiled cast-iron skillet over medium-high heat, add the vegetables and steaks.
-Cook the steaks for approx. 9-12 mins., flipping halfway, for medium-doneness or to your liking.
-Cook the vegetables for the same amount of time or a little longer until golden brown on the exterior and soft on the interior.
+Cook the steaks for approx. 9-12 mins, flipping halfway, for medium-doneness or to your liking.
+Cook the vegetables for the same amount of time or a little longer.
+They will be golden brown on the exterior and soft on the interior.

 This recipe was made in partnership with Grass Roots Coop.
 As always, I only recommend and partner with brands I trust and use myself.

 Subscribe to my newsletter, and you’ll receive the latest recipes and my best wellness tips to make this a lifestyle!